 - No baking or compiling - Since generation happens live, changes you make are immediately used and the content simply re-built.

 - Variety - You still need to put in creative effort to keep things rich, but the variety that procedural generation excels at brings this out to much greater effect.

-- Customisation - any data source you like can be used to drive content generation, from localising textures to including peoples names to following local weather and season.
+- Customisation - any data source you like can be used to drive content generation, from localising in-world text, to including peoples names, to following local weather and season.
 Of course, any number of creative controls could be applied too, an obvious example is difficulty level.

 - Procedural playground - Interactive editing allows, and positively encourages, exploration of procedure constructions and the parameter space they occupy.
 Play is a hugely powerful tool in forming ideas into tangible and useful creations.

 - Small form - Storing only the procedure definitions is a form of compression, you are crystalising the essense of your objects into their very elemental parts so that the computer can magic into existence one of its many variations as required.

 - Working procedurally - This is going to be the biggest shift in mind-set, the need to consider exactly how to encode the structure and its variable aspects into procedures.

 - Modularity - Making it easy to factor out and encapsulate functionality, and create procedures for any purpose encourages re-use.
 Parameterisation only aids this further since you can support variation in your procedures for a variety of settings.